clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

-{:title "Library Development and Distribution"
- :layout :page :toc true :page-index 3200}
+{:title "Ecosystem: Library Development and Distribution" :layout :page :toc true :page-index 3200}

 This guide covers how to create your own typical pure Clojure